 - Black paint

-- White glue in a glue bottle
+- regular white school glue in a glue bottle

 - Paper (I used copy paper)

-- Watercolors and brush
+- Water color paints and brush

 - Construction paper

-I was left with some cool looking black glue.
+I was left with some cool-looking black glue.

 I added some veins.